Can You Run Your Pool Robot When Shocking Your Pool?

 Updated:

 Pool robots are an essential tool for pool maintenance.
-They help to clean the pool and reduce the amount of time and effort required for manual cleaning.
+They help clean the pool and reduce the time and effort required for manual cleaning.
 However, many pool owners are unsure whether it is safe to run their pool robot while shocking the pool.

 The answer is not straightforward, as it depends on the type of pool robot and the shock treatment being used.

-Some pool robots will be ok to be used during shock treatments, while others may not.
-Additionally, the type of shock treatment being used can also impact whether or not it is safe to run the pool robot.
+Some pool robots will be okay to be used during shock treatments, while others may not.
+Additionally, the type of shock treatment used can also impact whether or not it is safe to run the pool robot.

 The quick and easy answer to can you run pool robot while shocking pool – if in doubt, don’t!